 In order to focus on the one clear purpose of reducing poverty, United Way is changing the way we work.
 We’re acting more like a start-up than a 90-year-old organization.
-We’re investing smarter with a more integrated and comprehensive system.
 We’re embracing innovation to develop solutions that go beyond anything we’ve done in the past.

-Our priority areas are focused on what people need to reach their highest potential: Basic Needs, School Readiness, High School Graduation, Jobs and Financial Stability, Good Health and Stable Housing.
+Our priority areas are focused on what people need to reach their highest potential: Basic Needs, Student Success, Good Jobs and Strong Neighborhoods.

 We’re seizing this moment to make ourselves better so we can be even more effective at building a better community for everyone.